 - All runners must check and be weighed in at the 25 check-in station.

 - All running must be single-file while on highways/roads.
 Runners must not run abreast with other runners.

-- All runners must wear 360-reflective material and a headlamp at night.
+- All runners must wear 360-reflective material (vest preferred) and a headlamp at night.
 You must bring your items when checking-in for approval.
 Reflective vests will be available for a suggested donation.

 - All runners must carry a mobile phone.
 Make sure your phone is fully charged the night before and that it is turned ON for the entire duration of the race.
 You may want to invest in an external battery.

 - There is a 14-hour limit for the race.
 There are cutoffs at each of the check-in stations.